 From a microbiological point of view, reconstitution/dilution must take place in controlled and aseptic conditions and the medicinal product should be used immediately.
-If not used immediately, in-use storage times and conditions are the responsibility of the user
+If not used immediately, in-use storage times and conditions are the responsibility of the user.

 Once added as recommended into the infusion bag, the docetaxel infusion solution, if stored below 25°C, is stable for 6 hours.
-DOCETAXEL final dilution for infusion (in either 0.9% Sodium Chloride solution or 5% Dextrose solution) should be used within 6 hours (including the 1 hour intravenous administration).
+It should be used within 6 hours (including the one hour infusion intravenous administration).